 You thought that was it?
 Happily, no. Your website strategy should never stop changing.
-At least once every year, you and your web team (click here, to find a great web team) should walk through the site together.
-Ask whether the design is getting tired, what your competitors have been up to online, reassessing your search strategy (SEO), positioning changes over the year, etc.
+At least once every year, you and your web team (check out our great website packages) should walk through the site together.
+Ask whether the design is getting tired, what your competitors have been up to online, reassessing your search strategy, positioning changes over the year, etc.

 Until you hold a 100% market share, you’re not finished, and your core website strategy is a big part of that.

 In the end, your core website strategy governs the success of your website.
 Work hard on it, stick to it, and it will serve you (and your audience) well.
 By defining your site’s ultimate purpose and the little goals that serve that purpose, you can define each page’s direction and intent.
 It will help you run your site smoothly and reach your business goals sooner.
 Our SEO packages

 We can help you craft a core strategy.
 Give us a call or drop us a line, and let us help you grow online.